MoorishPlatypus/Bitcoin-Recovery/README.md

 - **Documentation**: Check our comprehensive guides in the `docs/` folder
 - **Issues**: Report bugs or request features via GitHub Issues
 - **Discussions**: Join our community discussions
+## 🙏 Donations
+If you'd like to support development:

+Bitcoin: 17ospCx6MbNQfqETd1UjAQQSus8ENHXgnh

 ## 🔗 Related Projects